nomad-xyz/docs/docs/tutorials/governance-onboarding.md

 ## Share with the Nomad Core Team

 Great!
 You've signed the message with your new governance signer key, now it's time to share this data with the Nomad Core Team.
-We will be publishing all of the signatures as well as information that identifies each signer in order to bolster confidence that the Nomad protocol governance is in good hands.
+We will be publishing all of the signatures as well as information that identifies each signer in order to bolster confidence that Nomad protocol governance is in good hands.

 We request the following information:
 - Twitter Handle